Bedrock-OSS/bedrock-wiki/docs/entities/troubleshooting-entities.md

 To start with:

--   invisible, no shadow -> bad RP reference
+-   invisible, no shadow -> bad RP reference: <BButton link="#_3-3-1-invisible-no-shadow" color=blue >Go</BButton>
--   invisible, yes shadow -> geometry issue
+-   invisible, shadow exists -> geometry issue: <BButton link="#_3-3-2-invisible-shadow-exists" color=blue >Go</BButton>
--   visible, weird texture -> texture issue
+-   visible, weird texture -> texture issue: <BButton link="#_3-3-3-visible-weird-texture" color=blue >Go</BButton>
--   visible, weird visibility stuff -> material issue
+-   visible, weird visibility stuff -> material issue: <BButton link="#_3-3-4-visible-weird-visibility-stuff" color=blue >Go</BButton>

+### 3.3.1 - Invisible, no shadow

+This can be caused by ... .
+First make sure your entity is in it's place (not disappearing, for example it does not do instant_despawn).

+### 3.3.2 - Invisible, shadow exists

+This situation can be caused by wrong geometry or wrong material (if using half-transparent a.k.a glowing textures).

+1. Make sure you don't have a spelling error in geometry name, geometry file is valid and geometry offsets are correct.
+2. Make sure you are using the right material.
+For example, some materials support only emissive textures.
+3. Check your render controllers.
+Maybe the issue is in it.

+### 3.3.3 - Visible, weird texture

+### 3.3.4 - Visible, weird visibility stuff